The PHS/Tree Vitalize tree planting program supports neighborhood volunteer tree planting every April and November

 PHS is the lead partner for TreeVitalize in southeastern Pennsylvania.
 PHS is a private non-profit organization that motivates people to improve the quality of life and create a sense of community through horticulture.
 PHS Tree Tenders is an educational program offering classes on tree biology, identification, planting, and proper care.
 Philadelphia Park and Recreation urban forestry technicians oversee street tree planting and care within Philadelphia.

-Mail or email completed Forms, Group Cover Sheet and Spreadsheet by May 8, 2017
+Submit completed Forms, Group Cover Sheet and Spreadsheet by November 29, 2017.

 PHS Plant One Million